 - Use the my account system to register for council tax.

-In the system, use the council tax notification link to give us your details.
+In the system, use the 'Register for Council Tax or tell us that you have moved home' link to give us your details.

 The following properties are exempt from council tax:

 - halls of residence (you do not need to claim an exemption)

 - shared properties where all the residents are full-time students - this includes non-British spouses of full-time students